Lauren Graham: 2009–2016: Broadway debut, Parenthood and Gilmore Girls reunion

 In 2015, Graham appeared in the adventure drama film Max, playing the mother of an American marine killed in Afghanistan who subsequently adopts his Malinois dog.
-Graham said she based her character on her grandparents who had different types of strength and that she felt connected to the film due to many in the film's choir having come from a church her grandfather attended.
+She said she based her character on her grandparents who had different types of strength, and that she felt connected to the film due to many in the film's choir having come from a church her grandfather attended.
 Ignatiy Vishnevetsky and Joe Neumaier felt her role was too limited.
 The year also saw Graham beginning to appear recurrently in The Odd Couple, playing Gaby, the former wife of the series' main protagonist Oscar, and appear in an episode of the hidden camera comedy Repeat After Me.

 Graham's first film in 2016 was the comedy drama Joshy.
 Jesse Hassenger and Michael Arbeiter noted her small role in the film.
 In October 2016, Graham appeared in Middle School: The Worst Years of My Life, playing the mother of Griffin Gluck's character.
-As a result of her own distaste for portions of her youth, Graham related to the title, sparking her initial interest in participating.
-That year Graham also reprised her role as Lorelai Gilmore on Netflix's reunion series, Gilmore Girls: A Year in the Life.
+As a result of her own distaste for parts of her youth, Graham related to the title, sparking her initial interest in participating.
+That year she also reprised her role as Lorelai Gilmore on Netflix's reunion series, Gilmore Girls: A Year in the Life.
 Graham said she first realized Gilmore Girls was still the subject of active interest when girls too young to have watched the series when it initially aired approached her during her Broadway debut Guys and Dolls, and admitted to crying while reading the script as she believed "it was just beautiful and fitting and what I wanted it to be and hoped for."
-Graham reflected that the project had more support from the beginning than any other she had been involved with and she continuously teared up out of appreciation for those working on the series and being able to reprise her role.
+She said the project had more support from the beginning than any other she had been involved with, and she continuously teared up out of appreciation for those working on the series and being able to reprise her role.

+2017–present: Later career

 In October 2017, Graham appeared in three episodes of HBO's acclaimed comedy Curb Your Enthusiasm, which returned after a six-year hiatus.
 She also voices the character Oxana Hauntley in the Disney Junior animated series Vampirina.

 From 2020 to 2021, Graham was a featured actress on the NBC show Zoey's Extraordinary Playlist.
-She played Zoey’s (Jane Levy) boss, Joan.
+She played Zoey's (Jane Levy) boss, Joan.
 From 2021 to 2022, Graham starred as Alex Morrow in The Mighty Ducks: Game Changers, a Disney+ television series based on the 1992 film.

+In 2024, Graham and Aisling Franciosi were cast opposite Dylan O'Brien and James Sweeney in David Permut's movie Twinless.
+Graham also starred in The Best Christmas Pageant Ever.

+In 2025, Graham starred in The Z-Suite streaming on Tubi with co-star Nico Santos.
+In October 2025, she received a star on the Hollywood Walk of Fame.

 In the media

-During her career, Graham has appeared on the cover of numerous magazines, including Health, More, Self, Seventeen, Entertainment Weekly, Redbook, Good Housekeeping, Ladies' Home Journal, and Parade.
+Graham has appeared on the cover of numerous magazines, including Health, More, Self, Seventeen, Entertainment Weekly, Redbook, Good Housekeeping, Ladies' Home Journal, and Parade.